aaronweaver/JuaKali/README.md

 ##Version Note
 The pip install of Jenkins Builder doesn't seem to have slack support yet.
 If that's the case then do a git pull from source as that has Slack support.

-Cloning
+**Cloning**

     git clone https://git.openstack.org/openstack-infra/jenkins-job-builder

 ##Dependencies

 ###Jenkins
-* The example configuration files use the git and slack plugins
+* The example configuration files use the git and slack plugins.
+Install these before running Jenkins Builder
+* Ruby requires a little special treatment to run on Jenkins, this article does a decent job in describing how to go about doing that. https://rvm.io/integration/jenkins
+* Modify Jenkin's login user profile and add the variable for where JuaKali is installed: $JUAKALIINSTALL=/path/to/install
 * There is a bug in certain versions of Jenkins that require a Jenkins restart.
 If you get an error when running Jenkins builder that outputs a slack error, then restart the server.

 ###Install Gauntlt